tompoek/ground_filter/README.md

-# Simple ground filtering demonstration in ROS2 and RViz2
+# Ground filtering + LiDAR Inertia based Odometry demonstration in ROS2

-In a demo combined with [FAST-LIO2](https://github.com/tompoek/FAST_LIO), a vehicle is approaching an obstacle.
+In this demo, a mining vehicle equipped with LiDAR sensor is operating in a mining scene.

-I preprocess the LiDAR point clouds by distinguishing non-ground obstacles (shown in pink) from ground (shown in orange).
+I filter the LiDAR point clouds by distinguishing non-ground points from ground points.

-Then, FAST-LIO2 will update LiDAR-inertia-based odometry.
+Then, [FAST-LIO2](https://github.com/tompoek/FAST_LIO) will update LiDAR-Inertia-based odometry.

 Snapshot using RANSAC algorithm to filter ground, and FAST-LIO2 to update odometry: